 - Applying for one of our three LLB options?
 Select UNDERGRADUATE (regardless of whether you have degree already).

 - Applying for the 3-year graduate LLB?
 With no undergraduate Law courses?

 - Applying for the 2-year graduate LLB?
 With undergraduate Law courses?

 Applying to UCT and Applying to study Law - Frequently Asked Questions

 1. When do applications to UCT open each year?

-Applications for study at UCT are usually open beteween April and July each year.
+Applications for study at UCT are usually open between April and July each year.
 Keep an eye on this page for specific dates from year to year.
-Applications for 2022 are now closed.
+Applications for 2024 are now open.